alberthli/alberthli.github.io/_pages/about.md

 ---
 [[CV]](http://alberthli.github.io/files/cv/CV.pdf) (updated July 2022)

 I am a Ph.D. student and [Kortschak Scholar](https://cms.caltech.edu/research/kortschak-scholars) studying Control and Dynamical Systems (CDS) in the [Computing and Mathematical Sciences](https://www.cms.caltech.edu/) department at the California Institute of Technology (Caltech).
+I am advised by Prof. Aaron Ames.
 My research interests lie in nonlinear control theory, safety, and the intersection between control theory and machine learning as applied to robotics.

 I received my B.S. in Mechanical Engineering with a minor in Electrical Engineering and Computer Science (EECS) from UC Berkeley in 2019 and my M.S. in Mechanical Engineering from Stanford University in 2021.